Career Timeline of Donte DiVincenzo: Major Achievements and Milestones

 In 2018, Donte DiVincenzo was selected with the 17th overall pick by the Milwaukee Bucks in the NBA draft.

-In 2018, Donte DiVincenzo won another national championship with the Villanova Wildcats and was named the Final Four Most Outstanding Player (MOP).
+In 2018, Donte DiVincenzo won a national championship and was named Final Four Most Outstanding Player (MOP) playing college basketball for the Villanova Wildcats.

-On December 25, 2021, Donte DiVincenzo made his return to the court after being out for six months, logging 3 points and 2 rebounds in 15 minutes of playing time during a 117–113 win over the Boston Celtics.
+On December 25, 2021, Donte DiVincenzo made his return to the court after being out for six months, logging 3 points and 2 rebounds in 15 minutes during a 117–113 win over the Boston Celtics.

 In 2021, Donte DiVincenzo won his first NBA championship with the Milwaukee Bucks.